Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Opportunity for last-minute applications

 The long admission window associated with rolling admission gives students the chance to submit last-minute applications if needed.
-Rolling admissions are sometimes open as late as April, meaning you can still apply after other schools’ regular admissions deadlines have passed.
+Rolling admissions are sometimes open as late as the summer months meaning you can still apply after other schools’ regular admissions deadlines have passed.
 This is a potential path for students seeking a last-minute college option.

 Drawbacks of rolling admission

 Although waiting until the last minute to submit your application is certainly an option, it’s not advised if you’re seeking the best chances for admission.
 Candidates who meet the criteria for admission are essentially admitted on a first-come, first-served basis.
-This means that perfectly qualified applicants can get denied if there are no more spots available.
 Colleges only have a certain number of students they can accept, so the chances of admission decrease the longer you wait to submit your application.
 Some colleges even set a priority deadline, meaning that students who apply by that date have a better chance of being accepted.

 Potential for procrastination